mongodb-developer/service-tests/README.md

  2. The AWS certificate which is required to access any Document DB cluster is built into the Docker Image (see the Dockerfile for more details).
 There is no need to pass the "ssl_ca_certs" argument found in the connection string AWS provides.

  * When it's over, you can collect the logs and the JSON files in the `results-<version>` folder.

+### On Cosmos DB
+ * Follow the instructions to deploy the "Azure Cosmos DB API for MongoDB" [here](https://docs.microsoft.com/en-us/azure/cosmos-db/create-cosmosdb-resources-portal).
+ * Clone this repository locally
+ * Navigate to the service-tests directory
+ * Build your Docker image using `./0_docker-build.sh <version>`
+ * Run the tests using `./1_docker-run.sh '<connection string>' <version>` (Note - the connection string can be found in the Cosmos DB portal under 'Settings' -> 'Connection String'.
+Please truncate the string after the port number.
+It should look something like: 'mongodb://accountname:passwordkey@accountname.mongo.cosmos.azure.com:10255/')

 ## Test Results